-Under the New Debt Commitment, certain holders of CCH II Notes have committed to purchase an additional amount of New CCH II Notes in an aggregate principal amount of up to \$267 million.
+Under the New Debt Commitment, certain holders of CCH II Notes had committed to purchase an additional amount of New CCH II Notes in an aggregate principal amount of up to \$267 million depending on the outcome of the Notes Exchange.
 Participants in the New Debt Commitment will receive a commitment fee equal to the greater of (i) 3.0% of their respective portion of the New Debt Commitment or (ii) 0.83% of its respective portion of the New Debt Commitment for each month beginning April 1, 2009 during which its New Debt Commitment remains outstanding.
+Because the holders of CCH II Notes elected to exchange in excess of \$1.5 billion of CCH II Notes for New CCH II Notes, we do not expect to issue any New CCH II Notes for cash under the New Debt Commitment.

-Under the Rights Offering, Charter will offer to existing holders of senior notes of CCH I, LLC ("CCH I Notes") that are accredited investors (as defined in Regulation D promulgated under the Securities Act) or qualified institutional buyers (as defined under Rule 144A of the Securities Act), the right (the "Rights") to purchase shares of the new Class A Common Stock of Charter, to be issued upon our and our parents companies' emergence from bankruptcy, in exchange for a cash payment at a discount to the equity value of Charter upon emergence.
+The period for electing to participate in the Rights Offering has expired.
+Under the Rights Offering, Charter offered to existing holders of senior notes of CCH I, LLC ("CCH I Notes") that are accredited investors (as defined in Regulation D promulgated under the Securities Act) or qualified institutional buyers (as defined under Rule 144A of the Securities Act), the right (the "Rights") to purchase shares of the new Class A Common Stock of Charter, to be issued upon our and our parent companies' emergence from bankruptcy, in exchange for a cash payment at a discount to the equity value of Charter upon emergence.
 Upon emergence from bankruptcy, Charter's new Class A Common Stock is not expected to be listed on any public or over-the-counter exchange or quotation system and will be subject to transfer restrictions.
 It is expected, however, that Charter will thereafter apply for listing of Charter's new Class A Common Stock on the NASDAQ Stock Market as provided in a term sheet describing the Proposed Restructuring (the "Term Sheet").
 The Rights Offering is expected to generate proceeds of up to approximately \$1.6 billion and will be used to pay holders of CCH II Notes that do not participate in the Notes Exchange, repayment of certain amounts relating to the satisfaction of certain swap agreement claims against Charter Operating and for general corporate purposes.